-Conclusions
+5 Conclusions

-- Accurate U-Pb dating of dolomite by laser ablation inductively coupled plasma mass spectrometry (LA-ICP-MS) contribute to better understanding of dolomitization process. - CL and BSE images highlight complexities in the chemical zoning of dolomite at the sub-millimetre scale, including distinct core and rim, semi-homogenized grains, or mixture of different grains.
-Pre-analysis screening by these methods are recommended. - Labor-intensive EBSD analysis is more sensitive in detecting calcite replacement than XRD, but both methods are recommended for detecting impurities. - A comparison of down-hole fractionation between RMs and unknowns, even those of similar chemical makeup, can be a valuable tool in estimating true uncertainty and inaccuracy of unknowns. - Textural characteristics such as micritic vs. well-crystalized grains have minor effect on ablation efficiency and can have only minor effect on the resulted ages. - Differences between obtained and stratigraphic ages suggest for superimposed dolomitization events at the sub-millimetre scale.
-A detailed study by CL, EBSD, SEM or 2-D elemental and isotopic ratio maps are recommended in addition to U-Pb analysis.
+- Accurate U-Pb dating of dolomite by laser ablation inductively coupled plasma mass spectrometry (LA-ICP-MS) contributes to a better understanding of dolomitization process. - CL and BSE images highlight complexities in the chemical zoning of dolomite at the sub-millimeter scale, including a distinct core and rim, semi-homogenized grains, or a mixture of different grains.
+Pre-analysis screening by these methods is recommended. - Labor-intensive EBSD analysis is more sensitive in detecting calcite replacement than XRD, but both methods are recommended for detecting impurities. - A comparison of down-hole fractionation between RMs and unknowns, even those of similar chemical makeup, can be a valuable tool in estimating true uncertainty and inaccuracy of unknowns. - Textural characteristics such as micritic vs. wellcrystalized grains have a minor effect on ablation efficiency and can have only a minor effect on the resulting ages. - Differences between obtained and stratigraphic ages suggest superimposed dolomitization events at the submillimeter scale.
+Detailed studies by CL, EBSD, SEM, or 2-D elemental and isotopic ratio maps are recommended in addition to U-Pb analysis.